-Justification of Red List Category
+Justification of Red List category

-The global population size has not been quantified, but this species is described as 'fairly common' (Stotz et al. (1996).
+The global population size has not been quantified, but density descriptions range from rare and uncommon to locally common (Stotz et al. 1996, dos Anjos 2020).

 Conservation Actions Underway

-None is known.
+None is known

-Expand the protected area network to effectively protect IBAs.
-Effectively resource and manage existing and new protected areas, utilising emerging opportunities to finance protected area management with the joint aims of reducing carbon emissions and maximizing biodiversity conservation.
-Conservation on private lands, through expanding market pressures for sound land management and preventing forest clearance on lands unsuitable for agriculture, is also essential (Soares-Filho et al. 2006).
+Expand the protected area network to effectively protect key sites.
+Effectively mange protected areas, utilising emerging opportunities to finance protected area management with the joint aims of reducing carbon emissions and maximizing biodiversity conservation.
+Incentivise conservation on private lands through expanding market pressures for sound land management and preventing forest clearance on lands unsuitable for agriculture (Soares-Filho et al. 2006).

-34cm, 82-127g.
+34 cm, 82-127 g.
 Almost completely cerulean blue, with forehead, lores and ear coverts black and the throat and upper breast dark blue.
 The forecrown is white and this extends around the upper edge of ear coverts and edge of face to connect with a thin white border which divides the throat and upper breast.
 Subspecies C. v. cyanolaema is dark blue on the throat and C. v. jolyaea is more purplish blue and has the greatest contrast between the throat and the black ear coverts.
 Similar spp.
 Turquoise Jay C. turcosa has a black border dividing the throat from the breast, the throat is also more blue than C. viridicyanus.
 Voice Complex and variable, with many variations and almost endless combinations.
-A frequently cited phrase is a rapid staccato chatter likened to a tinny machine-gun, also a mellow piped and repeated wau.
+A frequently cited phrase is a rapid staccato chatter likened to a tinny machine-gun, also a mellow piped and repeated "wau".

 Text account compilers

-Butchart, S., Ekstrom, J., Symes, A.
+Butchart, S., Ekstrom, J. & Symes, A.

-BirdLife International (2019) Species factsheet: Cyanolyca viridicyanus.
-Downloaded from http://www.birdlife.org on 19/03/2019.
-Recommended citation for factsheets for more than one species: BirdLife International (2019) IUCN Red List for birds.
-Downloaded from http://www.birdlife.org on 19/03/2019.
+Recommended citation for factsheets for more than one species: BirdLife International (2024) IUCN Red List for birds.
+Downloaded from https://datazone.birdlife.org on 05/03/2024.